LottieAnning/LIFE4136_rotation3/README.md

 ```
 ![Tetraploid PCA](Figures/tetraploids_pca.png)

-Again PC1 seperates pure lyrata (left) from hybrids (centre) and populations closer to arenosa (right) and PC2 is potentially seperating populations via geography.
+Again PC1 separates pure lyrata (left) from hybrids (centre) and populations closer to arenosa (right) and PC2 is potentially separating populations via geography.

-### 4.3 To test if PC2 is seperating populations via geographical location you can use the leaflet() package:
+### 4.3 To test if PC2 is separating populations via geographical location you can use the leaflet() package:

 <a name="map"></a>